kingdonb/gitopscon2025-slides/gitopscon-rel.md

 * `Receiver` Secret might not match!
 * Webhook might not be configured at all
 * Config can be deleted
-* {::wait/}Protip: build Receivers & their secrets *using IaC* like Terraform, Pulumi, Crossplane for repeatable experience
+* {::wait/}Protip: build Receivers and Webhooks *using IaC* like Terraform, Pulumi, Crossplane for repeatable experience

 # What can go wrong?